 Flavorful grilled vegetable kabobs are a summer classic, but you can also make them year-round on an indoor grill.

 Some dishes are just perfect for summer.
-These grilled vegetable kabobs are one of them.
+These kabobs are one of them.
 They are easy to make, fresh-tasting, and they just look gorgeous – don’t you agree?

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make this tasty side dish (exact measurements are listed in the recipe card below):
+You’ll only need a few simple ingredients to make grilled vegetable kabobs (the exact measurements are listed in the recipe card below):

 - Button mushrooms